imblackline/Sigma/README.md

 ## Introduction

 Welcome to the Data Visualization project repository!
 This project focuses on using modern web technologies to create interactive and insightful data visualizations.
-We leverage Vue 3 Composition API, Vite, SCSS for front-end development, and D3.js for creating dynamic charts and plots.
-The data is preprocessed using Python, typically done in a Jupyter Notebook on Google Colab.
+We leverage Vue 3 Composition API, Vite, and SCSS for front-end development, and D3.js for creating dynamic charts and plots.
+The data is preprocessed using Python and Pandas for data cleaning and preparation.
 This README provides an overview of the project, its technologies, and how to get started.

 ## Team